golang/proposal/design/draft-workspace.md

 ## Rationale

-This proposal is meant to address these workflows among others:
+This proposal addresses these workflows among others:

 ### Workflows